Saafke/CHOC-renderer/README.md

 #### Converting from GraspIt! to Blender

-1. use scripts/GraspIt_to_MANOparams.py to extract the MANO parameters from the GraspIt! world files (.xml).
+1. Use [GraspIt_to_MANOparams.py](scripts/GraspIt_to_MANOparams.py) to extract the MANO parameters from the GraspIt! world files (.xml).
-2. use scripts/MANOparams_to_Mesh.py to create from the MANO parameters the hand+forearm meshes.
+2. Use scripts/MANOparams_to_Mesh.py to create from the MANO parameters the hand+forearm meshes.

 ## Notes <a name="notes"></a>

 #### Objects used in this dataset
-- The objects in this dataset are all downloaded from [ShapeNetSem](https://shapenet.org/).
+- All objects in this dataset are downloaded from [ShapeNetSem](https://shapenet.org/).
-- They are rescaled.
-See the dimensions of each object in our [webpage](https://corsmal.eecs.qmul.ac.uk/pose.html).
+- The objects are rescaled.
+See the dimensions of each object on our [webpage](https://corsmal.eecs.qmul.ac.uk/pose.html).
-- They are centered such that the origin of the objects is at height 0 of the object, and in the center for the other two dimensions.
-You can use scripts/center.py to do this automatically.
+- The objects are centered such that the origin of the objects is at height 0 of the object, and in the center for the other two dimensions.
+This is automatised by using _scripts/center.py_.
 - For the original object files, sometimes the textures don't show up in Blender.
 Therefore, we converted the files to .glb format (see: https://blender.stackexchange.com/questions/89010/materials-not-applied-after-importing-obj-shapenet/188192#188192)